 What if it were adopted?
 Chaos, probably.
-Those selected for a pat-down would complain, there would be allegations that the randomness wasn’t so random, and at the end of the day, the airport wouldn’t be any safer.
+Those selected for a pat-down would complain; there would be allegations that the randomness wasn’t so random.
+At the end of the day, the airport wouldn’t be any safer.

 What if it were adopted?
 This would eliminate the difficult choice passengers are often asked to make between a scan and pat-down, and would replace it with proven technologies that could identify most threats.
 It’s the alternative preferred by TSA-watchers and privacy advocates.

 4. Full-body scans or pat-downs